PSH-ZW/mart-dhis2-sync/README.md

 doesn't we will create a new one, otherwise we will use the existing one.
 Similarly, we will check if the patient is enrolled to the ZW - New Start EMR program.
 If the patient is already enrolled we will take the existing enrolment ID, otherwise we will create a new one.
 The enrollment date will be that of the oldest bahmni-program enrolment.
 We will use these patient and enrolment ID's for syncing the events.
-The DHIS Ids for patients, program enrolments and encounters will be stored in tracker tables in the analytics DB, namely `instance_tracker`, `enrolment_tracker` and `event_tracker` tables.
+The DHIS Ids for patients, program enrolments and events will be stored in tracker tables in the analytics DB, namely `instance_tracker`, `enrolment_tracker` and `event_tracker` tables.